CMST 4P03 Social Activism And The Media

 Each week, a group of 3-4 students will lead and moderate a discussion on the readings, incorporating historical and/or contemporary examples that illustrate some of the main ideas, themes or concepts pulled from the readings.
 This will be followed by an in-class activity designed and led by the group.
 Each group will submit a one-page summary of their presentation topic.
 The guideline for group presentations will be provided and discussed at length during the first class.

 Students will submit a proposal for their final course project.
 On October 17st, students will bring 3 copies of their draft proposal to class for peer review.
+Final proposals will be due at the start of class on October 29th.
 The guideline for the project proposal will be provided at the start of the semester.

-Students will present to the class their research project (in-process) in a Pecha Kucha format on November 28th or December 5th.
+Students will present to the class their research project (in-process) on November 29th or December 6nd.
 The presentation schedule will be set mid-term.
-This is an means for students to receive feedback as they work towards project completion.
+The presentation is a means for students to receive feedback as they work towards project completion.
 Guidelines will be provided at the start of the semester.

-Students will have an opportunity to produce a research exposé or a hybrid research project.
+Students will have an opportunity to produce a research exposé or undertake a hybrid research project.
 The guidelines for the final project will be provided at the start of the semester.
+We will have a brainstorming session in class on September 27.

 Policy on Missed Work, Extensions, and Late Penalties: